Last Updated on by Editor

 Arriving in Hidroeléctrica, you’ll have to begin walking along the train tracks (just ask the taxi driver where they begin).
 Shortly after the tracks begin, they will suddenly disappear, and you’ll have to follow a small trail to the right that will take you upwards through the forest.
 Don’t worry, though, because after 10 minutes or so you’ll exit the forest and see the train tracks once again.
 Just take a left at the tracks and follow them around 5 km or so until you hit Aguas Calientes.
 Depending on your walking pace, you should arrive in about an hour.
 The tracks will take you right to the center of Aguas Calientes.

 The next day, you can save even more.
 Instead of paying the $16 roundtrip to take the bus from Aguas Calientes to Machu Picchu, you can walk the same way that the bus goes.
 Just remember to get up early if you want to do this, though.
+If you want to enjoy it even more, take a walk to Inti Punku (also known as the gate of the sun) and marvel at the incredible view.

 Adding it all up: